 Rua Joaquim Antunes 210, Jardim Paulistano, São Paulo, SP, 05415-010

 +55 11 3085 4148

 A few words on the chef: Helena Rizzo was named Latin America’s and World’s Best Female Chef in 2014.
-She recently brought out a cookbook, Maní, with her former restaurant partner Daniel Redondo, featuring some of the restaurant's most popular recipes, as well as forewords written by Joan Roca and Alex Atala.
+In 2015 she brought out a cookbook, Maní, with her former restaurant partner Daniel Redondo, featuring some of the restaurant's most popular recipes, as well as forewords written by Joan Roca and Alex Atala.
 Paulistas and gastro-tourists alike flock here to try exquisite dishes with a Brazilian twist.

 What’s in the name?
 Maní was named after the indigenous Brazilian God, a beautiful young woman who, legend has it, died mysteriously and was later reincarnated in the form of plants.
 Mani-Oca means ‘house of Maní’ in the Tupi language.

 What’s the dining space like?
 The restaurant is set in a quaint little former house with large wooden doors in São Paulo’s leafy Jardim Paulistano suburb.